plausible/docs/docs/login-management.md

 ## How to log out of your Plausible account remotely

 * Log in to your Plausible Analytics account and in the top right menu, click on your account name and choose "**Account Settings**" to enter your account settings.
-* Find the “**Login Management**” section where you can see a list of all your active logged-in sessions.
+* In the "**Security**" section, find “**Login Management**” where you can see a list of all your active logged-in sessions.
-* Click the "**Log Out**" button next to the session you wish to end.
+* Click the trash icon next to the session you wish to end.

 Note that all Plausible logged-in sessions automatically expire after 14 days of inactivity.